Back to Home School Goals Worksheet for Tweens & Teens

 3 Electives I’m Interested In

-When kids hit middle school, it’s important that their schedule include core courses as well as some fun electives.
+When kids hit middle school, it’s important that their schedule includes core courses and some fun electives.
 This will make school more interesting for them and will help prepare them for high school.
-Talk to your tweens about their interests and see if you can turn them into electives.

 A Way to Help Others

 It’s essential that we teach tweens to think of others instead of just themselves.
 That’s why I’ve included a section on helping others on the worksheet.
-Talk to your kids and find a way they can give back this year.
-They can help your family, a neighbor, or your community.

-Remind your students to keep their goals posted in a place they can see and review them on a regular basis!
 They can even set new ones if they accomplish these before the end of the school year.

 More Back to Homeschool Ideas